Medically reviewed by Drugs.com. Last updated on Nov 1, 2020.

 Crohn's disease is an inflammatory bowel disease in which inflammation injures the intestines.
 It is a long-term (chronic) condition.
 Crohn's disease typically begins between ages 15 and 40.

 No one knows for sure what triggers the initial intestinal inflammation at the start of Crohn's disease.
-A viral or bacterial infection may start the process by activating the immune system.
-The body's immune system stays active and creates inflammation even after the infection goes away.
+A viral or bacterial infection may start the process by activating the immune system in the intestine.
+However, the immune system attack is not turned off: it stays active and creates inflammation even after the infection goes away.

-Certain genes passed on from parent to child may increase risk of developing Crohn's disease if the right trigger occurs.
+Certain genes passed on from parent to child increase the risk of developing Crohn's disease, if the right trigger occurs.

 Once Crohn's disease begins, it can cause lifelong symptoms that come and go.
-The inside lining and deeper layers of the intestine wall become inflamed.
-The lining of the intestine becomes irritated.
-It can thicken or wear away in spots.
+The inner lining of the intestine thickens, and can wear away.
+The deeper layers of the intestine also become inflamed.
 This creates ulcers, cracks and fissures.
 Inflammation can allow an abscess (a pocket of pus) to develop.

 A common complication of Crohn's disease is called a fistula.
-A fistula is an abnormal connection between organs in the digestive tract, usually between one part of the intestine and another.
+A fistula is an abnormal connection between 2 areas of the body; in Crohn’s disease, the most common type is between 2 parts of the digestive tract, usually between one part of the intestine and another.
 A fistula can be created after inflammation becomes severe.